Create a Story

-There are many ways to create story in Tableau.
-Each story point can be based on a different view or dashboard, or the entire story can be based on the same visualization, just seen at different stages, with different marks filtered and annotations added.
-You can use stories to make a business case or to simply narrate a sequence of events.
+Each story point can be based on a different view or dashboard, or the entire story can be based on the same visualization seen at different stages, with different filters and annotations.

 Click the New Story tab.